 Research Centre in Applied Sports, Technology, Exercise and Medicine (A-STEM)

-The Applied Sports Technology Exercise and Medicine (A-STEM) Research Centre is situated in state of the art facilities at the new Swansea University £40 million Bay Campus development.
+The Applied Sports Technology Exercise and Medicine (A-STEM) Research Centre is situated within the School of Sport and Exercise Sciences at the new Swansea University Bay Campus.

 World leading research is conducted in a number of areas including anti doping and sports ethics, children’s physical activity and exercise physiology.
 Swansea is ranked 5th in the UK for research impact in elite sports performance and anti-doping.